ReactionMechanismGenerator/PyDAS/README.rst

 PyDAS provides a means for Python code to utilize several notable Fortran-based differential algebraic system solvers from Python code.
-The solvers made available -- DASSL, DASPK, and DASKR -- are all publicly-available from `Netlib <http://www.netlib.org/ode/>`_, and are distributed with PyDAS.
+The solvers made available -- DASSL and DASKR -- are all publicly-available from `Netlib <http://www.netlib.org/ode/>`_, and are distributed with PyDAS.
 PyDAS provides a Python extension type for each solver, which in turn provides a Pythonic means of setting the solver options, providing residual and jacobian